-PowerMAN Power Manager is an advanced software product giving organisations of all sizes a simple and effective solution to manage PC running costs.
+Data Synergy PowerMAN Power Manager is an advanced software product giving organisations of all sizes a simple and effective solution to manage PC running costs.
 PowerMAN complements the built-in power management features of Microsoft Windows® by providing:

-- Comprehensive, centralised, configuration of PC power management - Web-based, organisation-wide reporting of PC usage and costs
+• Comprehensive, centralised, configuration of PC power management

+• Web-based, organisation-wide reporting of PC usage and costs

-PowerMAN's innovative approach allows PC power features to be simply managed using familiar Windows tools.
+PowerMAN's innovative approach allows PC power features to be simply and centrally managed using familiar Windows tools.
 This dramatically reduces implementation time and delivers rapid results.
 PowerMAN's unique web-reporting system allows both IT and non-IT staff to monitor progress and identify areas for improvement.

-PowerMAN is very lightweight and scales very well.
+The PowerMAN software is lightweight and scales very well.
 The client software (power policy implementation) is configured using standard registry based settings or Windows Group Policy.
 This does not normally require any additional server resources and will scale to the largest Windows based networks with ease.
 The PowerMAN reporting (server) software is only used for reporting and can handle > 50,000 computers on a single server.
-PowerMAN has minimal bandwidth requirements and is designed to work alongside exist proxy and firewall systems.
+PowerMAN imposes minimal network bandwidth requirements and is designed to work alongside exist proxy and firewall systems.
 Typically, less than 500 bytes of network traffic is generated per client PC per day and around 1MB of data is logged per PC per year.